Can primary care teams tackle opioid addiction and depression together?

 Summary

-This study tested a collaborative care model where a team of providers works together to treat people with opioid use disorder and common mental health conditions like depression, anxiety, or PTSD.
-567 adults took part, receiving medication for opioid use disorder along with mental health support in a primary care setting.
-The goal was to see if this team-based approach improves opioid use, mental health symptoms, and treatment retention.
+This study tested a collaborative care model for people with opioid use disorder and depression, anxiety, or PTSD.
+567 adults received medication (buprenorphine-naloxone or naltrexone) along with therapy and support from a primary care team.
+The goal was to reduce opioid use and improve mental health symptoms.

 Disclaimer